dubinsschwarz/Wikipedia-Game-OpenAI-/README.md

 # Wikipedia-Game-OpenAI-
 The code here allows an LLM from OpenAI to automatically play the Wikipedia game "[5 Clicks to Jesus](https://en.wikipedia.org/wiki/Wikipedia:Wiki_Game)".
 I am sure that a more experienced programmer could have coded it all in under an hour.

-It will require a functional OpenAI API key and the prior installation of the following modules:
+It will require a functional OpenAI API key and the prior installation of the following packages:
 - selenium
 - openai